Consumer medicine information

 Paediatric population.

-Treatment of Brineura was initiated in children 2 to 8 years of age in clinical studies.
-There is limited data in patients older than 8 years of age.
+Treatment of Brineura was initiated in children 1 to 9 years of age in clinical studies and no clinical data are available in children less than 1 year of age (see Section 5.1 Pharmacodynamic Properties).
+The posology proposed in children below 2 years has been estimated based on brain mass.
 Treatment should be based on the benefits and risks to the individual patient as assessed by the physician.
+It is important to initiate treatment in patients as early as possible.

 The posology selected for patients is based on age at time of treatment and should be adjusted accordingly (see Table 1).
-In patients less than 3 years of age the recommended dose is in accordance with the posology used in the ongoing clinical study 190-203, see Section 5.1 Pharmacodynamic Properties.

 Method of administration.